breuerfelix/jinsta/README.md

 	'workspace_path' // like './jinsta_data'
 );

-// have a look at https://github.com/breuerfelix/jinsta/blob/master/src/config.ts for an example config.like_limit = 30;
+// have a look at https://github.com/breuerfelix/jinsta/blob/master/src/core/config.ts for an example config.like_limit = 30;
 // you can edit every property you want
 // just do it like we change the keywords here config.keywords = [ 'vegan', 'climate', 'sports' ];

-new loop(config).run();
+run(config);
 ```

 - `node index.js` to start the bot